 How to make this recipe

 - Mix the dry ingredients.
-Start the batter by whisking together flour, brown sugar, poppy seeds, baking powder, baking soda, and salt in a large mixing bowl.
+Start the batter by whisking together flour, brown sugar, poppy seeds, baking powder, baking soda, and salt in a large bowl.

 - Fill muffin tins.
 Evenly, spoon batter into the muffin cups, filling two-thirds full.

 - Bake.
-Place the pan in the oven and bake muffins for 5 minutes at 425ºF, then with the muffins still in the oven, reduce the heat to 350ºF and continue to bake for 13-15 minutes more and until golden brown and toothpick inserted comes out clean or with just a few moist crumbs.
+Place the pan in the oven and bake for 5 minutes at 425ºF, then with the muffins still in the oven, reduce the heat to 350ºF and continue to bake for 13-15 minutes more and until golden brown and toothpick inserted comes out clean or with just a few moist crumbs.

 - Cream cheese frosting.
 If you’re adding the frosting, stir together all of the frosting ingredients in a small bowl.
 You can drizzle it over the tops with a spoon or scoop it into a small ziplock bag and seal.
 Cut a tiny hole in the corner of the bag.
 Once the muffins have cooled, pipe the icing over the tops.
 Serve & enjoy!

-Carrot muffins are really very easy to make, but here are a few tips to make sure they bake up perfect every time!
+These are really very easy to make, but here are a few tips to make sure they bake up perfect every time!

 - Grating the carrots.
 Avoid packaged pre-shredded carrots; they are hard, dry, and far less flavorful.
 When you grate your own carrots you’ll notice how much more moisture the carrots have, which is a must for the recipe to properly work (we’re relying on that moisture!).